Randy Rhoads: Blizzard of Ozz

-After a short search, former Uriah Heep drummer Lee Kerslake completed the new band, then known as The Blizzard of Ozz.
+After a short search, former Uriah Heep drummer Lee Kerslake was selected to complete the new band, then known as The Blizzard of Ozz.
 The group headed into the studio to record their debut album, titled Blizzard of Ozz.
 Rhoads' guitar playing had changed due to the level of freedom allowed by Osbourne and Daisley.
 His work with Quiet Riot had been criticized as being "dull" and did not rely on classical scales or arrangements.
 Propelled by Rhoads' neo-classical guitar work, Blizzard of Ozz proved an instant hit with rock fans, particularly in the US.

 They released two singles from the album: "Mr. Crowley" and "Crazy Train".
-"Mr. Crowley" is in the key of D-minor and "Crazy Train" in F-sharp minor.
+"Mr. Crowley" is in the key of D-minor, and "Crazy Train" is in F-sharp minor.
 Osbourne said years later, "One day Randy came to me and said that most heavy metal songs are written in an A to E chord structure.
 He said, 'Let's try to change that' ... so we made a rule that almost every number that we recorded on an album was never played in the same key."
 AllMusic reviewer Steve Huey described Crazy Train's main guitar riff as "a classic, making use of the full minor scale in a way not seen since Ritchie Blackmore's heyday with Deep Purple."

 "Crazy Train" and "Mr. Crowley" placed 9th and 28th, respectively, on Guitar Worlds 100 Greatest Guitar Solos readers poll.
 "Crazy Train" placed 51 in Rolling Stones 100 Greatest Guitar Songs of All Time list.